narayanacoder/BusinessInsights/README.md

-# BusinessInsights
+# Business Insights
+Our idea is to create a dashboard that empowers business owners with valuable insights from transactional data.
-Our idea is to connect customers with local businesses using reward points through a blockchain and targetted deal recommendations through machine learning
+We plan to issue reward points using blockchain and receive targetted deal recommendations using machine learning

 ## Inspiration
-COVID 19 has impacted a lot of small and local businesses.
-We need to support our local businesses by shopping at local businesses such as small retails stores, family owned restaurants and other businesses.
+Customers love to avail discounts and deals.
+Business owners are constantly trying to increase sales by offering attractive deals.
+They wish to find trends in sales and suggestions of targeted deal recommendations for their loyal customers.

+What is needed is a dashboard that empowers business owners with valuable insights from transactional data

 ## What it does
 Our Air table dashboard helps business owner to visualise insights, sales and customer adoption trends, and promote contextual deals to customers based on their past transactions.